eosnetworkfoundation/docs/native/60_advanced-topics/20_introduction_finalizers_voting.md

 title: Introduction to Finalizers and Voting
 ---

+## Takeaways
+- Do not share BLS keys between hosts
+- It is always safe to activate new, never used BLS keys
+- Voting is continuous, try to keep your producer active between rounds
+- Finality is a separate role tied to the authority of the top 21 block producers

+## Introduction to Finalizers and Voting
 The EOS blockchain bundles together transactions into blocks, and working across 21 producers comes to a consensus on those blocks before marking them as irreversible.
 EOS continues to advance its blockchain technology, and to improves liveness and safety of the EOS blockchain, has added Finalizers in Spring v1.0.
 Finalizers enable the blockchain to mark blocks as irreversible seconds after they are published.
 This improvement in time to finality does not come at the cost of safety.
 Marking a block as irreversible continues to require agreement from 15 out of the top 21 producers.

 ## Finalizer